Detention Time Calculator - Hydraulic Retention Time with Compliance Check

 Select Process Type

 Choose from primary clarification, secondary clarification, aeration basin, chlorine contact chamber, equalization, digesters, or lagoons.
-Each has built-in regulatory minimum ranges.
+Each has a local reference range for screening only.

 -